-Basket Wall Decor tips to help you create a beautiful Boho-looking basket wall.
-Master this trending look for in your own home.
+In this article, we will share tips on how to hang baskets on a wall.
+These tips will help you create a beautiful Boho-looking basket wall.
+And how to master this trending look in your own home with these hanging tips.

 After the Christmas decorations were taken down this year.
 I decided that I wanted to make some changes to the house.
 Some of these changes are still in the process of taking shape.

 The very first change was this wall by our front door.
 As you walk into our living room from the kitchen this little foyer wall catches your eye.

 During Christmas the last few years I have displayed my NOEL sign.
 Normally it says HOME with a wreath for the o, that I will change out for the season.

 I follow a lot of decorating groups on Facebook and had been seeing all these beautiful basket walls.
 Wanting to make a change from the HOME sign I decided that a basket wall would be a great idea.

 One of my first tips for creating a basket wall would be to shop your house.
 I have a collection of baskets that I used for storage in the pantry.

 Thinking I had around one I shopped around the house to see what I could find, unfortunately, I couldn’t find anything.

 Shopping at thrift stores or antique stores is also a great idea.
 I found the large middle one at an antique/thrift store.
 The bonus on that piece is it’s from Ikea and I didn’t spend much on it.